wint-ai/java-hello-sample/README.md

 Project contains tests, the test report is generated in `build/test-results` in xml format.

+Service is configured to listen on port 8090.

 ## Requirements
 * Java 17
 * Docker